KoslickiLab/prokrustean/README.md

 ```
 ### ropebwt2

-Some users might be familiar with the [ropebwt2](https://github.com/lh3/ropebwt2/blob/master/main.c).
-However, we have not included it in our practice as it seems to generate incorrect results for fairly large datasets.
-For example, making the bwt of SRR20044276.fasq.gz with ropebwt2 and getting the sequences (./prokrustean_access) do not really recover the original sequences.
-The recovery is consistent with both grlBWT and optimalBWT, and our naive implementation of bwt.
+[ropebwt2](https://github.com/lh3/ropebwt2/blob/master/main.c) may have been familiarized by some users.
+However, it is not recommended to use the library to generate the input of this project as it generates an incorrect data for fairly large datasets.
+For example, get the bwt of SRR20044276.fasq.gz with ropebwt2 and recover the sequences with ./prokrustean_access.
+It fails at recovering the original sequences.
+The same task consistently works with both grlBWT and optimalBWT, and our naive implementation of bwt developed for testing purposes.

 # Discussions
 ## Structure of prokrustean
-The data structure represents the Prokrustean Graph in the paper.
+The data structure represents [the Prokrustean Graph](https://www.biorxiv.org/content/10.1101/2023.11.21.568151).
 * Vertices represent sequences and strata.
 The size of each is stored only.
 * Edges represent stratifying regions in a sequence or stratum.
 For each vertex, a list of position:stratumId pairs are stored.
 Therefore, intervals of a stratifying region is extracted by (position, position + size(stratumId)).
 * For each stratum, "left/right counts" are also collected as default.
 Those mean the number of characters that can extend left/right each stratum.
 For example, for a stratum R, if cR exists in a sequence, then the left count increases by 1.
 This information is used in de Bruijn graph related applications.